jaggzh/cho/README.md

 The safe echo & quoting utility you always knew you needed, but were too afraid to ask [for].

-Do you tremble at the thought of using echo because of its unpredictable behavior?
+- Do you tremble at the thought of using echo because of its unpredictable behavior?
+ - (You have to sanitize if your echo supports -options)
-Do you cringe every time you have to use printf %q, only to end up with extra spaces and maddening newlines?
+- Do you cringe every time you have to use printf %q, only to end up with extra spaces and maddening newlines?

-Welcome to cho/choq—your simple, sane solution for echoing and quoting strings exactly the way you mean them.
+Welcome to cho/choq — your simple, sane solution for echoing and quoting strings exactly the way you mean them.

 ## Quick Examples